gvwilson/fiction/iffy/index.md

 Excuse me."
 He squeezed past Iffy and Aunt Naggie.

-"You go lend im hand,"
+"You go lend 'im a hand,"
 Aunt Naggie told Iffy in a low voice.
-"I'm goin a make some more tea an put some food together.
+"I'm gonna make some more tea an' put some food together.
 No sense bein sunk on an empty stomach."

 "Ain't nobody gonna sink us," Uncle Jack snapped